Saikiran-C8/MemoryGameTask/README.md

+# Memory Game

-Welcome to Memory Game, a fun and interactive card-matching game designed to test and improve your memory skills!
+## Welcome to Memory Game, a fun and interactive card-matching game designed to test and improve your memory skills!

 🌟 Features
-Responsive Design: Play on any device - mobile, tablet, or desktop.

-Engaging Gameplay: Match pairs of cards with vibrant animal images.
+Engaging Gameplay: Match pairs of cards with vibrant fruit images.

-Congratulations Popup: Celebrate your win with a congratulatory message when all cards are matched.

 Restart Anytime: Start over easily with the Restart button.